-For all industry curriculum framework courses (i.e. Hospitality, Construction and Information Technology), all assessment is competency based.
-An assessment mark is not required by the NESA.
-The NESA requires a list of units of competency achieved to be submitted.
+For all industry curriculum framework courses (i.e. Hospitality and Construction), all assessment is competency based.
+An assessment mark is not required by NESA.
+NESA requires a list of units of competency achieved to be submitted.

 For 240 hour courses (i.e. 2 unit courses) there are two assessment components: